webforj/webforj-documentation/docs/addons/table/table_sorting.md

 :::info
-Server sorting is a performance-oriented strategy for dealing with datasets that exceed the capabilities of efficient client-side processing.
+Server sorting is a performance-oriented strategy for dealing with datasets that exceed the capabilities of efficient client-side processing, and is the default method used by the `Table`.
 :::

-## Comparators
+#### Comparators

 The `Column` component allows developers to use Java `Comparators` for dynamic and custom sorting.
 A `Comparator` is a mechanism used to order two objects of the same class, even if that class is user-defined.
 This functionality provides developers with the flexibility to customize how data is sorted, providing higher control over the default sorting behavior based on natural ordering.